ebiederstadt/ESP32-Controller/README.md

 - Visual Studio Code with the PlatformIO extension

 You will also need the following hardware:
-- An android phone
+- An android phone.
-- An ESP32, with an LED connected to ground and pin 12 of the controller (through an appropriate resistor).
+- An ESP32.
+- Breadboard, resistors, LEDs, wires.
 - Cables for connecting the ESP and android phone to your computer

 After cloning the repository, create a file called `password.h` in `server/lib/password`.
 The file should contain the password you want to use for the WIFI network the ESP will create.